redwoodjs/deploy-target-ci/README.md

-# Deploy target CI
+# Deploy Target CI

-Redwood's Deploy target CI.
+Redwood's deploy target CI.
-End to end tests for our deploy providers using the test project.
+End to end tests for our deploy targets using the test project.
 We test every `@next` release.

 | Target                      | Preview                                                                     |